robertorcosta/azure-docs.pt-br/articles/cognitive-services/Speech-Service/support.md

 ## <a name="stay-informed"></a>Continue informado

 Notícias sobre os serviços Cognitivos são coletadas no [blog de Serviços Cognitivos](https://azure.microsoft.com/blog/topics/cognitive-services/).
-Para obter as informações mais recentes sobre os serviços de fala, acompanhe o [blog de serviços de fala](https://azure.microsoft.com/blog/tag/speech-service/).
+For the latest information about Speech Services, track the [Speech Services blog](https://azure.microsoft.com/blog/tag/speech-service/).

 ## <a name="release-notes"></a>Notas de versão

-As [notas de versão](https://aka.ms/csspeech/whatsnew) são atualizadas assim que uma nova versão estiver disponível.
-As notas contêm informações sobre novos recursos, aprimoramentos e correções de bugs.
+The [release notes](https://aka.ms/csspeech/whatsnew) are updated as soon as a new release is available.
+The notes contain information about new features, improvements, and bug fixes.

-## <a name="search"></a>Pesquisar
+## <a name="search"></a>Pesquisa

 Você pode encontrar a resposta de que precisa na documentação, as amostras ou respostas para as perguntas do [Stack Overflow](https://www.stackoverflow.com) ou nas amostras.